minetest/minetest/doc/lua_api.md

 Only a subset of model file format features is supported:

 Simple textured meshes (with multiple textures), optionally with normals.
-The .x and .b3d formats additionally support skeletal animation.
+The .x, .b3d and .gltf formats additionally support (a single) animation.

 #### glTF